ashparra97/project1-collab/Project Proposal.md

 * What do covid case percentages look like compared to the percent of the population vaccinated?
 * Do wealthier zip codes have more access to the vaccine?
 * Are vaccines being distributed where the cases are highest?
-* What is the percent of vaccinations based on the ethnic groups in the 16+ population?

 #### **Datasets to be Used**